The Secrets of Great Mystery and Suspense Fiction

 TV-PG

 The clue is so imperative to the successful mystery story that there are few elements more subject to rules and regulations.
 Yet for all the requirements around how, when, and why to present clues, this narrative element is highly subjective.
-In this lecture, you’ll learn how clues are used to help, hinder, mislead, and solve mysteries, for both the characters and the audience.
+Learn how clues are used to help, hinder, mislead, and solve mysteries, for both the characters and the audience.

 TV-PG

 Once you have perfected the components already reviewed - a detective, a criminal, clues, and potentially a sidekick - all that remains is solving the mystery.
-But as you’ll learn in this lecture, it’s never that simple.
+But as you’ll see, it’s never that simple.
 Learn what makes for the perfect “big reveal” and why you don’t necessarily need one.
 See how open-ended mysteries walk the line between frustrating and compelling.

 TV-PG